In this tutorial, you will focus on customizing a better search experience and on building an elegant and productive navigation experience.

 1. Save your work.

-2. In the Application Builder, right-click on the root node in the Model Design View, corresponding to the HRTutorial [0.0] model, and then select Validate.
-The validation report should raise no error.
+2. In the Application Builder, right-click the root node in the Model Design view, corresponding to the HRTutorial [0.0] model, and click Validate.

-In the next step, you will configure folders and actions.
+Next, you will configure folders and actions.

 The root folder of your application will contain two folders:

-Remove the useless actions
+Remove the unused actions

-Rename the Global Search
+Rename the Global Search feature

 Configure new folders and actions